InfamousTechnician/VHDL_SCA-proof_Speck-cipher/Srcs/LFA_dev/README.md

-  Development of Ladner Fischer adder, to speed up the 64 bit widde addsition.
+  Development of Ladner Fischer adder, to speed up the 64 bit widde addition.